oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 - After initial fetching, the Relying Party checks for updates at time of `iat` + `ttl`.
 This method ensures the most up-to-date information for critical use cases.
 The Relying Party should account a minimal offset due to the signing and distribution process of the Status Issuer.
 - If no `ttl` is given, then Relying Party SHOULD check for updates latest after time of `exp`.

-Ultimately, its the Relying Parties decision how often to check for updates, ecosystems may define there own guidelines and policies for updating the Status List information.
+Ultimately, it's the Relying Parties decision how often to check for updates, ecosystems may define their own guidelines and policies for updating the Status List information.

 The following diagram illustrates the relationship between these claims and how they are designed to influence caching: